1953 World Professional Match-play Championship: Summary

 Walter Donaldson met Kingsley Kennerley, the winner of the qualifying competition, in the final quarter-final played in Bolton.
 Donaldson dominated the match, leading 27–8 after the fourth afternoon session.
 Kennerley won all five frames in the evening session, but Donaldson took a winning lead of 31–14 after the fifth afternoon.
 The match ended with Donaldson 42–19 ahead.

 Fred Davis met John Pulman in the first semi-final played at the Wrekin Hall in Wellington, Shropshire.
-Davis tok a winning 31–17 lead after the fourth day.
+Davis took a winning 31–17 lead after the fourth day.
 The final score was 36–25.
 In the final afternoon session Davis made a break of 101 while Pulman made a 105 break and the highest break of the championship - a 133 - in the evening, and finished 36–25.
-Albert Brown withdrew from his semi-final match against Walter Donaldson in Liverpool before the second day's play, on medical advice, but was trailing 1-9 after the first day.
+Albert Brown withdrew from his semi-final match against Walter Donaldson in Liverpool before the second day's play, on medical advice, but was trailing 1–9 after the first day.

 The final was held at Leicester Square Hall for the first time since 1949, the last time the final was held there and was held over 71 frames.
 The match was level at 6–6 after the first day but Donaldson took a 13–11 lead after day 2, despite a break of 107 by Davis.
 Donaldson led 20–16 after day 3 but Davis tied the match at 24–24 after the fourth day which included another Davis century, this time of 102.
 David led 28–26 after the fifth afternoon session but Donaldson took a 31–29 lead at the end of the fifth day.
 The match was again level at 33–33 after the final afternoon session but Davis crept ahead in the evening session to win 37–34.